missjinger/SaltyZero-Repack/README.md

 2. Open mysql service.

-3. Set your server conf connect to the mysql on it's port default 8085.
+3. Set your server conf to connect to the mysql on it's port with default 3306.

-3. Have fun.
+3. Create a character and have fun.